mylabpcb/myCPU/pages/en/mycpu/introduction.md

 Moreover, the modular design allows you to customize the layout of your myCPU by selecting your desired module distribution.
 You can create two different types of layouts using either one chain of BUS module boards for a vertical layout or two chains connected by the myCPU layout connector for a more landscape layout.
 However, not all module distributions may be possible due to the physical connections between certain modules that form a block.
 The position of a module will also depend on whether it has versions for both the left and right sides.
 Regardless, you will find that the system is highly flexible.
 {: style="text-align: justify"}

+{% comment %}
 <figure class="center">
     <img src="{{ site.baseurl }}/img/mycpu/myCPU_both_layout.png" alt="myCPU Layout Samples" title="View of myCPU layouts" width="1024px">
     <figcaption>View of modular layout</figcaption>
 </figure>
+{% endcomment %}

 ### Hardware architecture

-The myCPU physical architecture consists of 3 hardware layers, with an additional optional layer when using module expansion boards:
+The myCPU physical architecture consists of 3 hardware layers, plus an additional optional layer if a module expansion board is used.

-1.	**BUS layer** (main board layer providing power supply)
+1.	**BUS layer** (Main board layer providing power supply)
-2.	**Module layer** (modules)
+2.	**Module layer** (Modules)
-3.  **Module Expansion layer** (optional expansion layer)
+3.  **Module Expansion layer** (Optional layer)
-4.	**Auxiliary layer** (output display or tool modules)
+4.	**Auxiliary layer** (Output display or auxiliary modules)

-The concept behind this hardware architecture is to separate the main BUS lines and power supply from the modules using a **BUS layer**.
-This allows the buses to be shared among the module boards through a base chain of BUS module boards.
-The logic devices forming the CPU are implemented as separate modules on a **module layer** and connected to the buses through the BUS layer.
-The output display functionality is also isolated from the modules through an **auxiliary layer**.
+The concept behind this hardware architecture is to separate the main BUS lines and power supply from the modules using a base **BUS layer**.
+This allow the buses to be shared among the module boards, through a base chain of BUS module boards.
+The logic elements forming the CPU are implemented as separate modules on a **Module layer** and connected to the buses through the BUS layer.
+The output display functionality is also isolated from the modules through an **Auxiliary layer**.
 {: style="text-align: justify"}

 <figure class="center">